 The apostrophe may be the most misunderstood punctuation mark in English—there are even websites dedicated to recording its misuse.
 Most punctuation marks fall between words to separate ideas or grammatical clauses, but the apostrophe is used within words and to combine multiple words.

 This small mark has two primary uses, signifying either 1. omitted letters or 2. possession.

-Some common English words can be combined into a contraction, such as isn’t, don’t, and you’re.
+Some common English words can be combined into a contraction, such as isn’t (is not), don’t (do not), and you’re (you are).
 We often elide sounds and letters when speaking for the sake of convenience, and the apostrophe helps written language reflect its spoken equivalent.
 The word apostrophe comes from the Greek word apóstrophos which refers to a mark used in Greek to signify an omitted letter.
-It literally means a “mark of turning away.”
+It literally means a “mark of turning away”.

 The apostrophe causes so much strife in part because it’s the culprit in two of the most commonly confused pairs in English: you’re/your and it’s/its.
 Possessive pronouns (like your and its) never take apostrophes, but their soundalike friends are contractions that require apostrophes.
-We all struggle with these when writing and proofreading our work, but here’s a trick: try replacing the ’re or ’s with are or is.
-If the syntax works, then you need the apostrophe; if not, it’s the possessive pronoun.
-For example, “It’s Sunday” can be written “It is Sunday,” while “The school locked its doors” cannot be written “The school locked it is doors.”
+We all struggle with these when writing and proofreading our work, but here’s a quick trick: try replacing the ’re or ’s with are or is.
+If the syntax works, then you need the apostrophe; if not, it’s a possessive pronoun.
+For example, “It’s Sunday” can be written “It is Sunday,” while “The school locked its doors” can’t be written “The school locked it is doors.”
 Likewise, “You’re late” can be written “You are late,” while “I saw your note” cannot be written “I saw you are note.”

 Back to Top